ccca-dc/ckanext-filtersearch/README.rst

  ckanext.filtersearch.topic_field = xxxx

- depends on spatial extension :-)
+ depends on spatial extension as spatial_query called here

+ aöso checks whether spatial extend and time extend have been selected (datesearch)